aiidateam/aiida-quantumespresso/docs/source/user_guide/get_started/examples/pw_tutorial.rst

           0.0000000000       4.0000000000       0.0000000000
           0.0000000000       0.0000000000       4.0000000000

-Using the ``aiida-quantumespresso`` plugin, you can want to submit the same calculation via the following Python script:
+Using the ``aiida-quantumespresso`` plugin, you can submit the same calculation via the following Python script:

 .. literalinclude:: pw_short_example.py
     :language: python